jezzsantos/saastack/docs/how-to-guides/120-aggregates.md

 If the subdomain is tenanted, you must include at least the `OrganizationId` as part of the initial state.
 Most often, that is all that is required to be passed in.

 All aggregates/entities and value objects are required to be constructed with class factories and not constructors.
-Thus if an aggregate needs a certain piece of data (or domain service) to derive its initial state, these need to be provided to the `Create()` class factory method.
+Thus, if an aggregate needs a certain piece of data (or domain service) to derive its initial state, these need to be provided to the `Create()` class factory method.

 In the case of an aggregate, not only is it constructed in the class factory method (`Create()`), but it immediately raises a `Created` event to set up its initial state.
 Unlike regular OOP objects, the initial state of an aggregate class is set by handling the `Created` event in the `OnStateChanged()` method, not by setting properties directly in the constructor.